 - 1. The GSA will be seen by the appropriate VHC service/clinician to perform the remaining clinical management process - a.
 8:00 am 4:00 pm Monday through Friday - i.
-Stable patients, and those sick/injured that are not Code 10's, received by Pet Health Clinician - ii.
+Stable patients received by Pet Health Clinician - ii.
 Code 10s received by Urgent Care - b.
-Afterhours coverage: Emergency receiving clinician or house officer will transfer the patient to Pet Health at the end of their shift. - 2.
-Complete the "Clinical Staff" portion of the "Good Samaritan Client Intake Form" created by VHC Client Services and start the Good Samaritan Physical Exam Form & Release
+Afterhours coverage: Emergency receiving clinician or house officer - 2.
+Complete the "Clinical Staff" portion of the "Good Samaritan Client Intake Form" created by VHC Client Services and the Good Samaritan Physical Exam Form & Release - a.

-- a.
 Must include via the "Good Samaritan Client Intake Form": - i.
 Describe any form of identification (collar, ID tag, rabies tag, tattoo, etc) - 1.
 If present notate information provided in the medical record. - 2.
 If absent write "no identification visible" on form. - ii.
 Result of microchip scan by a veterinary nurse, house officer or a clinician. - 1.
 If positive write microchip number on form. - a.
-Search the AAHA microchip registry database. www.aaha.org/your-pet/pet-microchip-lookup/microchip-search/ - b.
-If it is a Home Again microchip, contact them at 1-888-HOMEAGAIN (1-888-466-3242). - 2.
-If negative write "no microchip found" on form. - iii.
+Search the AAHA microchip registry data base. www.aaha.org/your-pet/pet-microchip-lookup/microchip-search/ - b.
+If it is a Home Again microchip, contact them at 1-888-HOMEAGAIN (1.888.466.3242) - 2.
+If negative write "no microchip found" on form.

+- iii.
 Description of animal (species, breed, color, age, sex,). - 3.
 Search for animal identification by means of rabies tag, ID tag, tattoo, and/or microchip. - a.
 Utilize universal microchip scanner located at the emergency desk to scan for presence of a microchip.
 Be slow, systematic, and thorough with your scan; starting at the shoulder blades and checking over the body of the animal as illustrated below: